Subaru-PFS/spt_target_uploader/docs/docs/PPP.md

 !!! note

-    Please be aware that the online PPP only simulates the classic observation mode without sharing fibers with other programs.
+    Please be aware that the online PPP only simulates the classical-mode observation without sharing fibers with other programs.
 We advise users to consider the results as a statistical reference.
 The final pointing coordinates and fiber assignments after sharing fibers may **differ from the simulated results provided here**.

 ## Run the online PPP